 Learn about one of the most basic building blocks of a successful strategy: Brand Hierarchy.

 There are many characteristics that define your brand.
 One of the most basic building blocks of a successful strategy is Brand Hierarchy.
-While most of the focus for brand should be on prospects and customers, the Brand Hierarchy should be a reflection of your business objectives and strategy.
+While most of the focus for brand marketing should be on prospects and customers, the Brand Hierarchy should be a reflection of your business objectives and strategy.

 Here are three common models for Brand Hierarchy:

 Branded House Model